Jack-Naughton/arduino-docs-content/content/hardware/_unlisted/boards/usbc-power-supply/datasheet/datasheet.md

 # Description

 <p style="text-align: justify;">The Arduino® USB-C Power Supply (TPX00242) is a compact, interchangeable plug adapter designed for use with the Arduino® UNO Q and other USB-C devices supporting USB Power Delivery (PD).
-This 45W multi-voltage power adapter provides intelligent power delivery across five voltage profiles (5V, 9V, 12V, 15V, 20V), automatically negotiating the optimal charging parameters for connected devices.
+The 45 W multi-voltage power adapter provides intelligent power delivery across five voltage profiles (5 V, 9 V, 12 V, 15 V, 20 V), negotiating the optimal charging parameters for connected devices.
 With interchangeable regional plugs (EU, UK, US) and broad safety certifications, it provides a universal power solution for development, prototyping, and deployment scenarios worldwide.</p>

 <div style="page-break-after: always;"></div>